 Australia has reciprocal healthcare agreements with 11 countries, as of April 2021.
 This means you will be covered for emergency care in these countries, or for care that can't wait until you get home.
 You may need to pay for some medicines.

 The countries that have these reciprocal healthcare agreements with Australia are Belgium, Finland, Italy, Malta, the Netherlands, New Zealand, Norway, the Republic of Ireland, Slovenia, Sweden and the United Kingdom.
 Different countries offer different levels of care.
-You can check for more up-to-date information on the Department of Human Services website before you go.
+You can check for more up-to-date information on the Services Australia website before you go.

 Even if you are going to a country that has a reciprocal healthcare agreement with Australia, you should also take out travel insurance if you're pregnant.